 As providers and insurers continue their migration to the cloud, we expect the role that AWS will play in healthcare IT infrastructure to only increase.

 In 2018, Amazon formed a Boston-based health care “non-profit-seeking” joint venture with Berkshire Hathaway and JP Morgan Chase.
-While it is not entirely clear what the mandate or mission of the entity will be, we have seen some clues.
+In March 2019, CEO Atul Gawande gave the first concrete description of what the mission of the entity will be, while also announcing the entity’s name, Haven.

 Gawande has also hired Dana Gelb Safran to head up its analytics efforts.
 Hafran comes from Blue Cross Blue Shield of Massachusetts, where she worked on performance measurement.
 Her new title is said to be “head of measurement.”

-Some have speculated that the venture could offer health benefits to employees of Amazon, Berkshire, and JP Morgan.
-We will be keeping an eye on developments from this as-of-yet unnamed joint venture as we await what products and services it might offer.
+Now that it is clear that Haven intends to initially focus on the employees of Amazon, Berkshire, and JP Morgan, we will be keeping an eye on developments as we await what products and services it might offer.

 One key theory about the future of Amazon Healthcare is that the consumer healthcare experience will start with home diagnostics and testing.
 The thinking goes, if Amazon is able to get consumers to start their healthcare experience journey with an Amazon diagnostic product or service, it’s much more likely that they will continue that journey with Amazon through to treatment.